 First, however, let’s explore a few facts about the mystifying aspect of marketing that is the “user experience.”
 If you think investing in proper UX is worth the rewards, then you’re on the right track.
 In fact, it’s estimated that by 2028, investments of as much as $10,000 for design from design-centric companies can potentially yield returns as much as 228-percent.
 Interestingly, companies such as ESPN.com already garnered a 35-percent increase in revenue when they integrated better design principles into their homepage.
 If you want to leverage on UX, now’s the best time for you to shine.
 Here are some Rochester SEO company tips for you to get started:

 - Take advantage of white space.
 Some might complain white space is a “waste of resources” and can be better used for advertisements.
-However, white space is essential as not only does it help the eyes take a break from all the information it’s seeing, it also allows users find their way to aspects of your website they should focus on.
+However, top UX design agencies like the ones in this UX Planet article point out that white space is essential as not only does it help the eyes take a break from all the information it’s seeing, it also allows users find their way to aspects of your website they should focus on.
 White space, when used efficiently, can help increase user attention span by as much as 20-percent.
 These white spaces can also give a feeling of modernity, freshness, and openness.

 - Try your best to increase page speed.
 A lot of users get turned off by page load speed, especially when it comes to accessing pages from a mobile device.
 When pages don’t load fast enough, users tend to bounce off to other sources.
 In fact, just a 2-second delay may increase rates of abandonment by up to 87-percent.
 Luckily, sites such as Google offer a free service that lets you assess your page’s loading speed.